sdushantha/kunst/README.md

 # kunst
-> Display album art for mpd tracks
+> Display embedded album art for mpd tracks

 Note: ```kunst``` is meant to be used with files that have embedded album art